- Any amount of incremental progress you make before seeking funding will improve valuation and terms of any deal.

 “That’s very different than someone coming in at the seed stage with a business plan, a deck and an interesting team,” Beebe says.
 “I might fund them, too.
 But this other company is getting a much bigger valuation because there’s much less risk.”
 The founders had braved the market before stepping out in search of early stage funding — and were rewarded with more favorable deal terms.

 As a founder, do you immediately start raising money, which in turn will allow you to begin building your team and invest in your idea?
-Or do you put off raising venture dollars and bootstrap – financing yourself through sales – for as long as you can — perhaps after securing some cash from friends and family — before you look to sell off a piece of your company in exchange for venture capital?
+Or do you put off raising venture dollars and bootstrap – finance yourself through sales – for as long as you can — perhaps after securing some cash from friends and family — before you look to sell off a piece of your company in exchange for venture capital?

 Bootstrapping is hard.
 “Whatever you think your pain threshold, you should double it,” says Beebe, who co-founded a pair of tech startups before becoming a VC.